adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 I just finished reading Chapter 3 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.

 I went to the History and further reading section of this chapter after reading the first couple of questions, since it was apparent I was missing important background knowledge.
-There, I saw the authors cite *Computation: Finite and Infinite Machines* by Minsky and a couple of articles by J.H.
-Conway as inspiration for the first four exercises in this chapter.
-I tracked down pdf copies of these texts and found them to be useful for in filling in some of the gaps.
+Here are some of the resources that I found useful.

-A copy of Minsky's book can be found here: https://www.scss.tcd.ie/Martin.Emms/2062/PossReading/finite_and_infinite_machines_minsky.pdf
+*Computation: Finite and Infinite Machines* by Minsky: https://www.scss.tcd.ie/Martin.Emms/2062/PossReading/finite_and_infinite_machines_minsky.pdf

 The Conway articles are here: <br>
 Unpredictable Iterations: https://gwern.net/doc/cs/computable/1972-conway.pdf <br>